11 Critical Digital Transformation Challenges to Overcome (2024)

 3. Driving adoption of new tools and processes

 New processes and technologies often present challenges in the form of resistance to change from tenured employees who feel there is nothing wrong with how they’re currently doing things.
 For new software implementations, organizations must provide comprehensive onboarding training and continuous employee performance support to help employees become productive and proficient with a tool quickly, allowing them to understand the value of these new processes.

 Above: With Whatfix for digital transformation, you can create in-app performance support and self-help content for your enterprise applications such as Salesforce.

-These are all questions that should be answered before implementing a digital transformation process.
+These questions should be answered before implementing a digital transformation process.
 There is no such thing as a successful transformation project without a predetermined strategy.
-Don’t be sold on false assumptions and buzz-words.
-Know where your organization can be improved, what areas of the company are in need of upgrade, and start from there.
+Don’t be sold on false assumptions and buzzwords.
+Choose from the variety of digital transformation models available, based on where your organization can improve, and what areas of the company need an upgrade.

 The challenges presented to organizations include a lack of skill sets in cybersecurity, application architecture, software integrations, data analytics, and data migration.
 Organizations that lack IT professionals can combat this challenge by outsourcing this work to outside consultants and digital transformation experts to help bridge the implementation and migration gap.